nfttrader-io/sdk-js/README.md

   flagRoyalties, //internal parameter used by the smart contract.
 For more info contact the team. status, //status of the swap.
 0 means opened, 1 means closed, 2 means canceled royaltiesMaker, //internal parameter used by the smart contract.
-For more info contact the team. royaltiesTaker //internal parameter used by the smart contract.
+For more info contact the team. royaltiesTaker, //internal parameter used by the smart contract.
 For more info contact the team.
 } = await sdk.getSwapDetails(maker, swapId)
 ```